Climate-based sweet corn planting guide for Laramie, Wyoming

 Main risk: Late planting or cool early conditions can still narrow the margin for slower sweet corn varieties.

-How Frost Affects Sweet Corn in Laramie
+How Frost Affects Planting Dates for Sweet Corn in Laramie

 Laramie usually has about 105 frost-free days, with a typical last spring frost around June 2 and a typical first fall frost around September 15.